Sammy Brown: Miami Dolphins

 Brown was claimed on waivers by the Dolphins on September 1, 2012.
 He was a healthy inactive in the team's season opener versus the Houston Texans.
 After 10 days with the team, Brown was released on September 11, 2012.

-St. Louis Rams (II)
+St. Louis Rams (second stint)

 On September 14, the Rams brought Brown back, signing him to their practice squad.
 Brown became notable during the team's week 7 preparation, when Rams coach Jeff Fisher had Brown practice while wearing a long blond wig to emulate Green Bay Packers linebacker Clay Matthews.
 Brown was elevated to the active roster on November 30, 2012, to give the team a full group of linebackers in the absence of the injured Mario Haggan.
 He was once again released on August 26, 2014.

 Winnipeg Blue Bombers

 Added to the Winnipeg Blue Bombers (CFL) roster on May 14, 2015.
 Released a month later, on June 15, 2015.